live-interfaces/liveinterfaces2020/cfp.md

 * Performances (2-4 page description, link to work, and a technical rider.
 Do note the limitations given below)
 * Installations (2-4 page description, link to work, and a technical rider.
 Do note the limitations given below)

 All submissions will be received through the EasyChair conference submission system.
-See information on deadlines in the About section.
+Important dates:
+* 9 August 2019: Call for papers and performances
+* 2 November 2019: Submission deadline
+* 13 December 2019: Notification of acceptance with reviewer feedback
+* 9 January 2020: Early bird registration deadline
+* 9 January 2020: Submission of reviewed version of papers
+* 9-11 March 2020: Conference in Trondheim

 The proceedings will be published online.
-They will be Open Access, with Creative Commons attribution, and with an ISBN/ISSN number.
+They will be Open Access, with Creative Commons attribution.
+ICLI proceedings are published with the ISSN : 2663-9041.
 Each individual paper will receive a Digital Object Identifier (DOI).

 The proceedings  previous ICLI conferences can be found here:
 - [2012, selection](http://arteca.mit.edu/journal/leonardo-volume-48-issue-3)